radrow/satisfaction/README.md

     A binary executing the solver via command line.

 * __tents__:
-    A binary that uses SAT-solving to solve _Tents_-puzzles.
+    A binary that uses SAT-solving to solve [Tents puzzles](https://brainbashers.com/tents.asp).

 # Executables